CuongNgMan/react-complete-guide-course-resources/README.md

-# React - The Complete Guide Course Resources
+# React - The Complete Guide Course Resources - Revisit (React 19)

 This repository provides access to code files, code snapshots, slides & other resources that are used or provided by the [React - The Complete Guide](https://acad.link/reactjs) course.